VictoriaHeffern/SocialAIProject/README.md

 # Utilizing Facial Identification to Drive Human Robot Conversation

-## Directory Guide
+## Repository Guide
-- 'NAO_Final' which contains the final, complete implementation that we created
+- 'Final_NAO' which contains the final, complete implementation that we created
+- 'FaceIdentifier' was our first case of both detecting and identifying a face.
+This script was incorporated into the final, total program.
+- 'HaarDetectTest' is the earliest script we created, and contains a rudimentary facial detection method